 Elizabeth Holmes’ company Theranos produced a blood testing machine that appeared to be a game-changer in the field of healthcare.
 The revolutionary analyzing device was claimed to be quick and accurate.
 The finger-prick test machine was allegedly able to test for multiple medical conditions in a few minutes using just a tiny sample of blood.
-A similar series of tests using current technology takes days or even weeks to get the same results.
+Current technology takes days or even weeks to get the same results.

-She and her partner in crime, Sunny Balwani, are now facing long prison sentences and hundreds of thousands of dollars in fines if convicted when their trial takes place in August 2020.
+She and Sunny Balwani now face long prison sentences and hundreds of thousands of dollars in fines if convicted at a Federal trial due to start in August 2020.

 How Elizabeth Holmes Sold The Idea of Theranos to Employees and Investors

 2003 Elizabeth Holmes creates Theranos, a bio-technology company.

 2010 Start-up company valued at US $1 billion.

 2013 Walgreens offers in-store blood tests using Theranos technology.

 2015 FDA (Food and Drug Administration) gives approval for Theranos’ fingerstick blood testing device for the herpes simplex virus.

 2015 Theranos awarded Bioscience Company of the Year by AzBio.